 - A letter from your dean saying you are in good standing and eligible to return

-- Your LSDAS report sent directly from LSAC
+- Your JD-CAS report report sent directly from LSAC

 Note: Applications are not considered complete until an official transcript for all coursework taken (including current semester) is received.

-Upon acceptance, a student's law school record will be evaluated.
+Upon acceptance, a student’s law school record will be evaluated.
 A Santa Clara required or elective course is satisfactorily completed if the student has received a grade of C or above for a course with similar content and unit value.
-To meet residency requirements, the student must complete 56 semester units at Santa Clara Law.
+To meet residency requirements, transfer students from ABA-approved schools must complete 56 semester units at Santa Clara Law.
+Transfer students from CBA-approved schools must complete 58 units at Santa Clara Law.
 Eighty-six units are required for graduation.

 Transfer students must have completed courses totaling 50 graded units at Santa Clara to be eligible for honors at graduation.
 Transfer students are eligible to participate in the Santa Clara Law Review and the Santa Clara Computer and High Technology Journal.